uspki/policies/certificate-policy.md

 5. The Issuing CA is made aware that the Certificate was not issued in accordance with or that Subordinate CA has not complied with this CP or the CA's CPS;
 6. The Issuing CA determines that any of the information appearing in the Certificate is inaccurate or misleading;
 7. The Issuing CA or Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
-8. The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository;
+8. The Issuing CA's or Subordinate CA's right to issue Certificates under this CP expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository;
 9. Revocation is required by this CP and/or the Issuing CA's CPS;
-10. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKIPA or CAB Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time); or
+10. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties; or
 11. The CA received a lawful and binding order from a government, judicial or regulatory body to revoke the Certificate.

 ### 4.9.2 Who can request revocation